 Random numbers are an essential element of cryptography and therefore security in general.
 Like most security aspects, random numbers sound simple but proof to be hard to get right.
 This text will discuss problems regarding random numbers in computers, especially in virtual machines.

 The most important property of random numbers in cryptographic applications is unpredictability.
 It should not be possible to predict the next random number from (possibly all) previously used random numbers.
-If a 16 byte long encryption key is generated in a way that the last eight bytes can be predicted from the first eight bytes the number of possible keys decreases dramatically.
+If a 16 byte long encryption key is generated in a way that the last eight bytes can be predicted from the first eight bytes, the number of possible keys decreases dramatically.
 If it took 500 billion years to try all possible 16 byte keys, it would take less than a second to try all keys created in that flawed manner.

 Sources for randomness

-Common practice and VMs
+Common practice and Virtual Machines

-Lack of sources for randomness in VMs
+Lack of sources for randomness in Virtual Machines

 The problem is exacerbated by the lack of the most common sources for randomness.
 Because most virtual machines are servers they have no direct user interaction and the additional abstraction layer provided by the virtualization reduces the direct interaction with hardware components.
 This shortage of sources for randomness increases the time until a PRNG can be reseeded and in turn the time its output is the same as after previous starts from the same disk image.